drheitor/drheitor.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-The main focus of the research are the oldest stars in the Galactic bulge, in particular field and globular cluster metal-poor stars.
-These objects carry information on the first massive stars that exploded as supernovae in the early Galaxy, thus constraining the early phases of the Galaxy formation and evolution.
-A more thorough research aims to investigate and distinguish the chemical abundances in a variety of environments, from the halo to the Galaxy bulge.
+The main focus of my research is the study of how our galaxy formed and evolved using the chemical evolution point of view.
+More thorough research aims to investigate and distinguish the chemical abundances in various environments, from the dwarf galaxies in the halo to the Galaxy bulge passing through accreted populations.

-As part of the APOGEE group we are working with the H-band infra-red survey to independently select and analyse the stars in the Galactic bulge to define constraints in this galactic region.
-As part of the science team of CUBES-VLT and MOSAIC-ELT, I have been developing several simulations to evaluate the performance of these instruments in the field of galaxy archaeology.
+As part of the APOGEE and 4MOST, I work studying the Milky Way to define constraints in the galactic regions.
+As part of the science team of CUBES-VLT and MOSAIC-ELT, I have been developing several simulations to evaluate these instruments' performance in galaxy archaeology.